aixoss/aix-puppet/README.md

    performing the save operation (taking an 'altinst_rootvg'), and if un-mirror is done, mirror will be retablished afterwards.
    No 'un-mirror' and 'mirror' operations will be done
-   without this explicit key-word into 'actions' attribute.<br> -- <b>update</b> action to perform VIOS update operation itself.
+   without this explicit keyword into 'actions' attribute.<br> -- <b>update</b> action to perform VIOS update operation itself.
 If ever this action is not set, Puppet AIX Automation performs only all other preparation steps which are listed into 'actions' attribute.